Brittons Careers Twitter Account

 Granting and refusing access

 We only grant access for the approved Havering provider, Prospects, to pupil data and share this given their approved status by our local authority and their compliance with GDPR.
-We also provide references of Year 11 students to post 16 institutions when requested from approved educational establishments by secure and identifiable means.
+We also provide references of Year 11 students to post-16 institutions when requested from approved educational establishments by secure and identifiable means.
 If visits are agreed providers will be given access to the best space for the nature of their event and all standard equipment to run a successful presentation.
 Any specialist of institution specific equipment will need to be brought by the provider.
 Our Safeguarding statement outlines the school’s procedure for checking the identity and suitability of visitors.
-Education and training providers will be expected to adhere to this statement and provide clear evidence of identify when visiting school.
+Education and training providers will be expected to adhere to this statement and provide clear evidence of identity when visiting the school.

 Monitoring arrangements

-The Brittons Academy Information Advice and Guidance Plan
+Information Advice and Guidance

-We promote and facilitate a number of physical and virtual careers insight talks and experiences throughout the year, at targeted at different year groups.
+We promote and facilitate a number pf physical and virtual careers insight talks and experiences throughout the year, targeted at different year groups.
 We are seeking volunteers to run Parental Careers talks to Year 8, 9 and 10 students, if you are interested in being involved in this please contact mphilpot@elatschools.co.uk or phissey@elatschools.co.uk.